duck1642/local_image_zettelkasten/docs/lmz_architecture.md

 - Pinterest: count-only metadata; source URL identity remains exact.
 - X/Twitter: no metadata prefetch; original URL is preserved while gallery-dl receives its supported URL form.
 - YouTube community: extracts community image attachments and records per-image download failures.

+## Review Workflow

+Review quarantine stores the media file under `data/review/` plus a sidecar JSON file next to it.

+Sidecar responsibilities:

+- Preserve the original display name and source path.
+- Store pending/deferred/cleanup/resolved state.
+- Store duplicate evidence such as best match, pHash, distance, and conflict count.
+- Store `file_hash` so future ingests can detect files already pending review.

+Review list/count refresh is read-oriented and must not silently resolve pending sidecars just because a matching hash appears in SQLite.
+Resolved states are produced by explicit review actions or cleanup/reconciliation workflows, not by passive listing.

+Review actions:

+- `keep`: defer the item without DB ingest.
+- `delete`: remove review media and sidecar.
+- `variant`: ingest the review file as a new item and remove review source.
+- `replace`: ingest the review file, preserve manual metadata from the old target, then delete the old target.
+- cleanup retry: remove resolved/pending-cleanup review files and orphan sidecars where possible.

 ## External Authentication